stebanos/Flowsheets-v2/README.md

 **Extract a sub-expression** — select any part of an expression and press `⌘⇧X` (Mac) / `Ctrl+Shift+X` (Windows/Linux) to pull it out into its own block, replacing the selection with the new block's name.

 **Visualizations** — by default, arrays render as a scrollable list and other values as text.
-Click the chart icon on a block to switch to HTML (rendered in a sandboxed iframe), JSON (pretty-printed), text diff (line-level diff against another block), or a custom JS component authored in the sidebar.
+Click the chart icon on a block to switch to HTML (rendered in a sandboxed iframe), JSON (pretty-printed), text diff (line-level diff against another block), data table (arrays of objects or arrays rendered as a scrollable table), or a custom JS component authored in the sidebar.

 **Persistence** — the sheet auto-saves to browser storage.
 Use *Save As* in the top bar to export a `.flowsheet.json` file, and *Open* to import one.